ASzot/imagination-augmented-agents-tf/README.md

 # Imagination Augmented Agents

 ## Description
-Tensorflow implementation of [Imagination AugmentedAgents]("https://arxiv.org/abs/1707.06203") by DeepMind, published as a conference proceeding at NIPS 2017.
+Tensorflow implementation of [Imagination Augmented Agents](https://arxiv.org/abs/1707.06203) by DeepMind, published as a conference proceeding at NIPS 2017.
 This paper combines model free and model based RL in an agent that constructs implicit plans by learning to interpret predictions from a learned environment model.